Yserz/TabSwitch/README.md

 # TabSwitch

 TabSwitch is developed for the NetBeans IDE.
-TabSwitch allowes you to switch the editor-tabs in the NetBeans IDE in the way browsers like Chrome &copy; or Firefox &copy; do.©
+TabSwitch allowes you to switch the editor-tabs in the NetBeans IDE in the way browsers like Chrome &copy; or Firefox &copy; do.
-To switch to the left tab from the currently active one simply use <code>⌥ + Ctrl/⌘ + ⍇ (LeftArrow)<code>.
+To switch to the left tab from the currently active one simply use <code>⌥ + Ctrl/⌘ + &#8592; </code>.
-To switch to the right tab simply use <code>⌥ + Ctrl/⌘ + ⍈ (RightArrow)<code>.
+To switch to the right tab simply use <code>⌥ + Ctrl/⌘ + &#8594; </code>.

 ## Bugs
 - No known Bugs until now ;)